-To sum up, you need to complete these two assignments and bring them with you to the first day of class, August 11th, 2021.
+To sum up, you need to complete these two assignments and bring them with you to the first day of class, which is August 9th.
 Do not procrastinate.
 There will be no exception for missing work.
 It is not possible to complete these assignments the week before school.
 Put in the time and effort and it will pay off during the course of the school year.